Strong travel growth

 The commercial aviation outlook for the Commonwealth of Independent States (CIS) foresees continued growth.
 The region's geographical size and diverse terrain make airline travel an attractive transportation option.
 Air travel will increase over the coming 20 years as personal incomes rise and air transport regulations are liberalized to make aviation services more available and affordable.
 The region's demand for new airplanes is increasing.
 Over the next 20 years, airlines in CIS will need 1,330 airplanes, valued at $150 billion.

-The economies of the CIS region grew moderately in 2011.
-GDP expanded at a rate of 4.3 percent in 2011, in line with GDP growth of 4.5 percent in 2010.
-Overall, regional growth is expected to continue, with GDP growing 3.4 percent annually over the next 20 years.
-Russia's economy continues to be the region's largest, accounting for more than 70 percent of the region's GDP in 2011.
-The economies of Ukraine and Kazakhstan follow Russia in size.
+The economies of the CIS are expected to continue to expand, with GDP growing 3.3 percent annually over the next 20 years.
+Russia's economy continues to be the region's largest, accounting for nearly 75 percent of the region's GDP in 2013.
+The economies of Ukraine and Kazakhstan follow that of Russia in size.